miikkajuntunen/layoffs/README.md

 - __Removing Columns and Rows__: Removed irrelevant columns and rows that did not serve our analytical objectives.

 ## Exploratory Data Analysis
 After cleaning and preparing the data, I moved into the analysis phase to extract  insights.
-Here are some of the key analyses we conducted:
+Here are some of the key analyses conducted:

+__Geographic and Industry Analysis__: Analyzed layoffs by country, location, and industry to identify geographic and sector-specific trends.

+__Company and Stage Analysis__: Aggregated layoffs at the company level to identify which organizations had the highest and the lowest numbers of layoffs.
+Additionally, I investigated the influence of company stages on layoffs.

+__Temporal Analysis__: Examined layoffs data by year to track any overarching trends over time.
+Further broke down the data by month, to get a more detailed analysis of the layoffs.